-d) cost of provision (high cost limits numbers);

-e) degree of specialisation (quality of employees);

-f) catchment area size (drawing power in terms of user population).
+- d) cost of provision (high cost limits numbers); - e) degree of specialization (quality of employees); - f) catchment area size (drawing power in terms of user population).

-Transport access to superior urban services is also a relevant question.
-It is tied to the concept of "daily-ness", but this in turn must be interpreted in the light of actual frequency and origin of use.
+The related question of transport access to superior urban services is tied to the concept of "dailiness", which in turn must be interpreted in the light of actual frequency and origin of use.

 Sufficient public spaces, seen as provision of space that encourages and facilitates the use of the city as a meeting place, involves issues of morphology.
-Among its aspects, there is also the degree to which mixed uses (including residential) or a centre with a mixture of functional zones provide a sufficient basis for conviviality.
+Among its aspects, there is also the degree to which mixed uses (including residential) or a center with a mixture of functional zones provide a sufficient basis for conviviality.